duduCarneiro/Rent_car_airbnb/README.md

   <img src="./img/search bar.jpg" alt="Size Limit CLI" width="738">
 </p>
 The map on the right side shows all options pinned on their actual locations.
-Finally, after you choose a car and click on it, you will be redirected to the booking page to fill in a form with some information about your rent. thas it.
+Finally, after you choose a car and click on it, you will be redirected to the booking page to fill in a form with some information about your rent.

 ## ⚙️ Built using